pushpendra-0809/Trinity/Readme.md

 🌐 Deployment

-Trinity is deployed using Render.
+Trinity is deployed using Vercel.

 The same project can also be run locally using the development server described above.